fbuchner/meerkat-crm/README.md

     ```

 1. **Run the backend:**
 Ensure you have [Go](https://golang.org/doc/install) installed.
-Then, install the required Go packages, load the environment variables and run the backend.
+Then, install the required Go packages, load the environment variables and run the backend (consider creating a copy of the environment.env named my_environment.env to store your personal configuration.
+It will be ignored by git).
 The project uses an sqlite database for storage, it will be automatically created if it does not exist.:
     ```sh
     cd backend
     go mod tidy